ashnair1/Mask-RCNN-for-Off-Nadir-Building-Detection/README.md

 Latest weights can be found [here](https://drive.google.com/open?id=1CExnB6BaZ8sjA7JIpVcuQLCgoHCjWqHd)

 **Notes**:
 1. Currently, the model requires the training data to be in jpg.
-By default, the images in the SpaceNet dataset are in gtiff.
+By default, the images in the SpaceNet dataset are in geotiff.
 You can do the conversion via `gdal_translate` from the GDAL library.